Most Potent Bronchodilators to Treat Asthma and COPD NaturallyBy Dr. Artour Rakhimov, Alternative Health Educator and Author

-A bronchodilator is a substance that relaxes smooth muscles or airways and causes dilation of bronchi and bronchioles.
+A natural bronchodilator is a substance that relaxes smooth muscles or airways and causes dilation of bronchi and bronchioles.
 Bronchodilators reduce resistance in the respiratory tract and improve airflow to the alveoli of the lungs.
-Bronchodilators are divided as either endogenous or natural bronchodilators (originating naturally within the human body), or they may be medical drugs that are used for treatment of breathing problems in people with COPD, asthma, cystic fibrosis and other respiratory conditions.
-In order to find the best bronchodilators, consider the cause of bronchospasm in these people.
+Bronchodilators are divided as either endogenous or natural bronchodilators (originating naturally within the human body or from foods), or they may be medical drugs that are used for the treatment of breathing problems in people with COPD, asthma, cystic fibrosis, and other respiratory conditions.
+In order to find the most effective bronchodilators, consider the cause of bronchospasm in these people.

 click below for abstracts

 |Asthma||15 L/min||8||Johnson et al, 1995|